carbontwelve/puphpetbox/README.md

 Go to your project folder and type `vagrant up`.
 This will create a new VM and sync your project folder to it, amongst other things.

 Go and get a :coffee: while PuPHPet does it's thing.
+If you're on my team, heck, why not get me one while you're up? :wink:

 As long as you don't see a sea of red text, everything should be fine!